 Carlos E. Baena-Cagnani

-Dr Bacharier is an Associate Professor of Pediatrics at Washington University School of Medicine, USA and Clinical Director of the Division of Pediatric Allergy, Immunology and Pulmonary Medicine.
+Dr Bacharier is Professor of Pediatrics and Medicine at Washington University School of Medicine, USA and Clinical Director of the Division of Pediatric Allergy, Immunology and Pulmonary Medicine.
 He received his undergraduate degree in biophysics from The Johns Hopkins University, USA and his medical degree from Washington University School of Medicine.
-Dr Bacharier was an intern and resident in pediatrics at St. Louis Children's Hospital and a fellow in Pediatric Allergy and Immunology at Children's Hospital, Boston and Harvard Medical School, Boston USA.
+Dr Bacharier was an intern and resident in pediatrics at St. Louis Children's Hospital and a fellow in Pediatric Allergy and Immunology at Children's Hospital, Boston and Harvard Medical School.
 He was a recipient of the 2005 Samuel R. Goldstein Leadership Award in Medical Student Education from Washington University School of Medicine and is a member of several organizations including the American Academy of Allergy, Asthma and Immunology and the American Thoracic Society.
 Dr Bacharier's research focuses on childhood asthma.
-Specifically, he is an investigator in the Childhood Asthma Management Program (CAMP), a multi-centered prospective trial examining the effects of early treatment of asthma on lung growth.
-He is a Principal Investigator in the NHLBI-funded AsthmaNet and an Investigator in the Childhood Asthma Research and Education (CARE) Network: 2 multi-centered networks examining therapeutic approaches to childhood asthma.
+Specifically, he is a Principal Investigator in the NHLBI-funded AsthmaNet and an Investigator in the Childhood Asthma Research and Education (CARE) Network: 2 multi-centered networks examining therapeutic approaches to childhood asthma.
+He is an investigator in the NHLBI's Severe Asthma Research Program (SAPR) and the Childhood Asthma Management Program (CAMP), a multi-centered prospective trial examining the effects of early treatment of asthma on lung growth.
 He is also an Investigator in the American Lung Association's Asthma Clinical Research Center Network.
 Dr Bacharier is also currently investigating the role of early infection with Respiratory Syncytial Virus upon the subsequent development of asthma.
 These research projects have been published in numerous journals, including the New England Journal of Medicine, The Journal of Allergy and Clinical Immunology, Pediatrics, and The American Journal of Respiratory and Critical Care Medicine.
-Dr Bacharier serves on the Reviewer Board of The Journal of Allergy and Clinical Immunology and has been a guest editor for Immunology and Allergy Clinics of North America.
+Dr Bacharier serves on the Editorial Board of The Journal of Allergy and Clinical Immunology and has been a guest Editor for Immunology and Allergy Clinics of North America.